instant-technologies/chimesamples/BotBeforeChime/CustomerBot/README.md

 ![Capture](https://user-images.githubusercontent.com/60370937/73483658-ce4efa00-436d-11ea-9213-ff7c7ba858ce.PNG)

 A developer may want to query a queue for status on agents, waiting seekers, or other information.

-There is an authenticated end point available via this sample end point… where Chime can return this information (this sample does not include this request).
+To access our public api routes to get information on queue level attributess go to https://addchime.com/api.html

-This is an example of a json response to this route.
+This is an example of a json response from these routes.

 ![queue info](https://user-images.githubusercontent.com/60370937/73482866-811e5880-436c-11ea-8cc6-66462ee4b02a.png)

 ## Further reading

-We do currently have an api route that can retreive queue level information and we are currently working on a way to authenticate outside bots to this route.

 For information on how to implement a node.js implementation of this bot check out https://github.com/microsoft/BotFramework-DirectLineJS